 One of the most highly-regarded pieces of land in Ribera del Duero, the estate of Villacreces sits adjacent to Vega […]Keep Reading

 One of the most highly-regarded pieces of land in Ribera del Duero, the estate of Villacreces sits adjacent to Vega Sicilia along the Duero and at the center of the golden mile – a cluster of vineyards and estates considered by many critics to be the best in Valladolid if not the entire DO.
 There is written evidence that the first vines were planted on this estate in the 13th Century.
-During the 14th Century, it was run by Saint Pedro de Villacreces and, later on, with its perfect conditions for prayer and retreat, it became a monastery for Franciscan Friars to see contemplative solitude.
-In the 20th Century, the property belonged to a wealthy aristocratic family from Valladolid, who used to spend their holidays and weekends here.
+During the 14th Century, it was run by Saint Pedro de Villacreces.
+Later on, with its perfect conditions for prayer and retreat, it became a monastery for Franciscan Friars to see contemplative solitude.
+In the 20th Century, the property belonged to a wealthy aristocratic family from Valladolid, who spent their holidays and weekends here.
 In the early 1970s, 40 hectares of vines were planted, which has now been increased to 60.
 Including a 200-year-old forest, the estate comprises a total of 115 hectares.

 We have worked with Finca Villacreces since the early 1990s and when we had to be selective of what we chose to import.
 The estate was a diamond in the rough with untidy vineyards and inconsistent cellar practices.
 Despite these drawbacks, we were not alone in finding something special in this terruño within a bend of the Duero, and some of the most promising parcels had already been leased to more famous neighbors.
 So when word got out that the estate had been sold, we were nervous that the new owners would incautiously modernize the property and strip it of its unique charms.